Special Circumstances Appeal (changes in income or costs)

-A financial aid appeal is a way for a student and his/her family to communicate with the Financial Aid Office about financial or household changes that could not be reflected or explained on the FAFSA.
-Appeals are a request for re-evaluation of an original offer of aid due to extenuating circumstances beyond the family's control.
+A financial aid appeal is a way for a student and their family to communicate with the Financial Aid Office about financial or household changes that could not be reflected or explained on the FAFSA.
+Appeals are a request for re-evaluation of an original offer of aid due to extenuating circumstances beyond the student's/family's control.
 They are not a comparison of scholarships offered by other schools.

-Binghamton gives its best offer of financial aid upfront; therefore appeals only allow us to determine whether federal financial aid is affected.
+Binghamton gives its best offer of financial aid upfront; therefore, appeals are used to determine federal financial aid adjustments only.
 Appeals processed by our office do not determine your eligibility for NYS aid, however, please be aware that an increase in federal grants could impact any NYS Excelsior funding you may receive.
-If you wish to pursue your appeal with NY State, click here and use the "Need Help?
-Chat now" option to discuss your situation with a NYSHESC representative.
+If you wish to pursue your appeal with NY State, click here to discuss your situation with a NYS HESC representative.

 - Significant or catastrophic loss of family income/benefits (student and/or parent) due to loss of job, retirement or disability.

-- Necessary medical and/or dental expenses which have been paid out of pocket, and were not covered by insurance, and will not be covered by insurance in the future.
+- High medical and/or dental expenses which have been paid out of pocket, and were not/will not be covered by insurance.

 - Other special circumstances outside of the student’s control.

 - Submit a letter explaining your circumstance(s), along with all documentation requested to verify your circumstance, to Financial Aid and Student Records.
-The Special Circumstance Form is available on the forms webpage, located under the applicable aid year.
+The Special Circumstance Form is available on the Financial Aid Forms webpage, located under the applicable aid year.

-- Once the review process begins, you will be notified whether additional documentation is required or a final determination has been made regarding your request.
+- Students will be notified via email within 10 business days as to whether additional documentation is required or a determination has been made.

-- Simply write a detailed letter and attach documentation to confirm your additional educational costs.
-See examples below.
+Write a detailed letter and attach documentation to confirm your additional educational costs.

-Examples of circumstances eligible for a budget increase
+Examples of Expenses Eligible for a Budget Increase

-- The required increase in cost during the students period of enrollment (typically August-May)
+- Additional required fees and/or educational expenses during the period of enrollment (typically August-May).

 - Additional transportation expenses for students residing outside states other than New York, New Jersey or Pennsylvania.

-- Additional educationally-related costs due to a disability or unexpected medical cost.
+- Additional educationally-related expenses due to a disability or unexpected medical cost.

 - Childcare expenses required to attend classes.
-See the appropriate aid year's Childcare Expenses form, located on the Financial Aid forms page.
+See the appropriate aid year Childcare Expenses form, located on the Financial Aid Forms page.

-- Other reasonable, educationally-related expenses reviewed and approved by the Financial Aid Associate Director or Director at Binghamton University.
+- Other reasonable, education-related expenses reviewed and approved by the Financial Aid Associate Director or Director at Binghamton University.